Missions

 You can save a life for $50!

-Leadership and Employment help for Pastors and Church Leaders$200 pays for an internship that results in a lifetime career$1000 for a Community College degree that will provide a community leader.$5000 for a University Degree that will equip a nationwide leader.
+$200 pays for an internship that results in a lifetime career. $1000 for a Community College degree that will provide a community leader. $5000 for a University Degree that will equip a nationwide leader.

 The Togo team is building a 7 bedroom guest house for interns and visitors.
 Internships are one of the best ways to get long term missionaries in Togo.
 The cost of the guest house is $50,000.